funktor/funktor.github.io/_posts/2025-08-29-custom-softmax-extension-pytorch.markdown

     cmdclass={"build_ext": BuildExtension}
 )
 ```
 Notice the `extra_compile_args` and `extra_link_args` in the above script.
 Also the `include_dirs` contains the include paths for the above mentioned header files.
 Note that these paths may vary depending on your OS and distribution.
-For e.g. in my MacOS, the setup.py script that works with the C++ file is:<br/><br/>
+For e.g. in my MacOS, the setup.py script that works with the C++ file is as follows:<br/><br/>
 ```python
 # File name : setup_macos.py